2fujisawa/Expense-Budgeting-App/README.txt

 How to execute:
 Start your backend - cd Backend
-1. source myenv/bin/activate
+1. source myenv/bin/activate -- CAUTION(You will probably need to create your own virtual environment and install everything)
 2. Install dependecies - pip install -r requirements.txt
 3. python app.py
-4. Go to xcode - click run button or command + r if on Mac
+4. Go to xcode -bring in all of the xcode files - click run button or command + r if on Mac

-Source:
+Sources:
 1. iOS Human Interface Guidelines
 	•	URL: https://developer.apple.com/design/human-interface-guidelines/
 	•	Purpose: Guidelines for designing a user-friendly iOS app.